Last Updated: Thurs. 8/17/2006

 Motor |

-The common term used to refer to the power device which operates using electricity. |
+The common term used to refer to the power device

 |